-Columbia Care, formerly known as Canaccord Genuity Growth Company ("CGGC"), was incorporated under the laws of the Province of Ontario on August 13, 2018.
+Columbia Care, formerly known as Canaccord Genuity Growth Corp, ("CGGC"), was incorporated under the laws of the Province of Ontario on August 13, 2018.
 On April 26, 2019, the Company completed a reverse takeover ("RTO") transaction and private placement.
 Following the transaction, the Company's common shares were listed on the Aequitas NEO exchange under the symbol "CCHW", on the OTCQX Best Market under the symbol "CCHWF" and on the Frankfurt Stock Exchange under the symbol "3LP".
 Our principal activity is the production and sale of cannabis as regulated by the regulatory bodies and authorities of the jurisdictions in which we have activities.

-Columbia Care is comprised of the following companies: Columbia Care, LLC, Columbia Care NY, LLC, Curative Health, LLC, Curative Health Cultivation, LLC, Salubrious Wellness Clinic, Inc., Columbia Care Arizona Tempe, LLC, 203 Organix, LLC, Columbia Care Arizona Prescott, LLC, Patriot Care Corp., Apelles Investment Management, LLC, Mission Bay, LLC, Focused Health LLC, Columbia Care Delaware, LLC, Columbia Care Puerto Rico, LLC, Columbia Care Pennsylvania, LLC, Columbia Care OH, LLC, Columbia Care MD, LLC, Better-Gro Companies, LLC d/b/a Columbia Care Florida, Columbia Care New Jersey, LLC, Columbia Care Industrial Hemp, LLC and Columbia Care Eastern Virginia LLC.
+Columbia Care is comprised of the following companies: Columbia Care, LLC, Columbia Care NY, LLC, Curative Health, LLC, Curative Health Cultivation, LLC, Salubrious Wellness Clinic, Inc., Columbia Care Arizona Tempe, LLC, 203 Organix, LLC, Columbia Care Arizona Prescott, LLC, Patriot Care Corp., Columbia Care DC, Mission Bay, LLC, Focused Health LLC, Columbia Care Delaware, LLC, Columbia Care Puerto Rico, LLC, Columbia Care Pennsylvania, LLC, Columbia Care OH, LLC, Columbia Care MD, LLC, Better-Gro Companies, LLC d/b/a Columbia Care Florida, Columbia Care New Jersey, LLC, Columbia Care Industrial Hemp, LLC, Columbia Care Eastern Virginia LLC and Leafy Greens Inc.

 We strive to be the premier provider of cannabis-related products in each of our markets.
-Our mission is to improve and revitalize lives and communities through partnership, research, education and the responsible use of our products as a natural means to alleviate symptoms and improve the quality of life of our patients and customers.
+Our mission is to improve lives by providing cannabis-based health and wellness solutions through community partnerships, research, education and the responsible use of our products as a natural means to alleviate symptoms and improve the quality of life of our patients and customers.